 I am now very fortunate to call them my friends, as well as my superiors, even though that's not really how they reign.

 In my early 20s I had a fortuitous meeting with KG, after a Tenacious D show, outside of a bar called Ruby Tuesday's in Columbus, Ohio.
 That meeting spawned a friendship based on our mutual love of the guitar, and any genre that has a tendency to feature it.
-When he returned to Columbus with Jason Reed or "Lee" to seek out players for their side-project Trainwreck, he contacted a mutual friend of ours to inquire about members of my band to back them up.
+When he returned to Columbus with JR Reed or "Lee" to seek out players for their side-project Trainwreck, he contacted a mutual friend of ours to inquire about members of my band to back them up.
 They weren't seeking an electric guitarist at that time, so I offered my services as guitar tech.
 Soon after getting the opportunity to show him some chord melody arrangements I'd been working on, he offered me the gig in Trainwreck as lead electric guitarist [under the awesome pseudonym John Bartholomew Shredman - Rock Names Ed].
 I relocated to Los Angeles and have been playing with him ever since.